When Should I Seek Treatment for Sleep Issues?

-Signs of Sleep Issues
+Signs of Sleep Disorders

 You should seek treatment for sleep issues if you have experienced any of the following signs:

-• consistent difficulty falling asleep
+• consistent trouble falling asleep

 • you don’t often stay asleep and/or wake up earlier than anticipated